Stinger14/TextToExcel/README.md

 On windows open the command-line as Administrator and type: "takeown /f <foldername> /r /d y"

 On Linux open terminal and type: "sudo chown -R username:group directory"

+To install the python3 modules open the python interpreter through the cmd/terminal and type:

+- pip install xlwt xlrd PyQt5